 - mixing chickpeas with any spice for a delicious side or snack

-- making falafel by mashing chickpeas with cumin, garlic, chili, and coriander, separating the mixture into small balls, and frying them until they are crisp
+- making falafel by mashing chickpeas with cumin, garlic, chili, and coriander, separating the mixture into small balls, and frying them until crisp

 Even cooked chickpeas have complex sugars that can be difficult to digest and lead to intestinal gas and discomfort.

-Introduce legumes into the diet slowly so that the body can get used to them.
+A person should Introduce legumes into the diet slowly for the body to get used to them.

 Fiber and IBS

-Anyone with this condition should ask their doctor for advice about which forms of fiber to consume.
+Anyone with this condition should consult a doctor for advice about which forms of fiber to consume.

 Chickpeas and potassium